jahid-github/SQL/README.md

 3. Structural changes can ripple across the system
 4. No universal data manipulation language
 5. Good modeling needs knowledge of physical storage constraints

+**Degree of a Relationship**
+*Definition: Number of entity types that participate in a relationship.*
+- Unary (degree 1): Relationship within the same entity (e.g., Employee manages Employee).
+- Binary (degree 2): Between two entities (e.g., Student enrolls in Course).
+- Ternary (degree 3): Among three entities (e.g., Doctor prescribes Medicine to Patient).

+**Cardinality in Relationships**
+*Definition: Specifies how many instances of one entity can/must be associated with instances of another entity.*
+- One-to-One (1:1): Each Student has one Locker.
+- One-to-Many (1:N): One Instructor teaches many Courses.
+- Many-to-Many (M:N): Students enroll in many Courses, and each Course has many Students.

 **[ER Diagrams Guide](https://nulab.com/learn/software-development/entity-relationship-diagrams-guide/?utm_source=chatgpt.com)**
 **[Create Diagram with ERDPlus](https://erdplus.com/)**